-Papers reporting original specific scientific evidence would usually be divided into the following sections: Introduction, Methods, Results, Discussion, Conclusion, References.
+West Indian Medical Journal recommends that authors be guided by the reporting guidelines for main study types advocated by the EQUATOR network; submission of a completed checklist is only mandatory for clinical trials, but reviewers will be advised to assess the extent to which all submitted manuscripts conform to EQUATOR checklists.
+Papers reporting original specific scientific evidence would usually be divided into the following sections: Introduction, Methods, Results, Discussion, Conclusion, Declarations, Acknowledgements, References.
 All studies that include numerical data and use statistical inference must include, in the Methods section, detailed descriptions of methods used for statistical analysis, including the statistical software.
 It is suggested that the Discussion include a brief synopsis of the key findings; consideration of possible mechanisms and explanations, comparison with relevant findings from other published studies and limitations of the present study and methods used to minimize or compensate for these limitations.
 The paper should conclude with a brief summary of the implications of the work.

 A Case Report need not be structured with the same formality as a scientific paper.
 It is advised that case reports should, however, conform to the following format: